 How To Store Coconut Macaroons

-They may also be individually wrapped (after baking and cooling completely) and frozen in an airtight container (separating layers with parchment paper) for up to 3 months.
+- Can you freeze coconut macaroons?
+Yes.
+They may be individually wrapped (after baking and cooling completely) and frozen in an airtight container (separating layers with parchment paper) for up to 3 months.
 Before serving, remove the cookies from the container and let them come to room temperature.

 Perfect Coconut Macaroons